beetrootpaul/beetpx/README.md

   press of a in-game button on iOS Safari makes a system text selection to appear and prevents user from playing a game in a smoothly manner.
 Of course, this is something I could work around by adjusting an HTML template exported from PICO-8.
-But since I decided to create my own engine, I am able to take care of browser iOS experience and do it the way I like.
+But since I decided to create my own framework, I am able to take care of browser iOS experience and do it the way I like.
 - Last but not least: I just wanted to have something created for public, [available on npm](https://www.npmjs.com/package/@beetpx/beetpx), something I